so1n/protobuf_to_pydantic/README.md

   string user_name=6;
 }
 ```
-`grpc_tools.protoc` can be used to generate the Python code file corresponding to the `Protobuf` file (the file name is `demo_pb2.py`), and the code related to the `UserMessage` is stored in the code file.
+`protoc` can be used to generate the Python code file corresponding to the `Protobuf` file (the file name is `demo_pb2.py`), and the code related to the `UserMessage` is stored in the code file.

 At `Python` runtime, The func `msg_to_pydantic_model` can be called to read the `UserMessage` object from the `demo_pb2` module and generate the corresponding `Pydantic Model` object as follows:
 ```Python